nemogpt/Zopsmart-Project/README.md

-# Devops Project
+# Zopsmart Project

-This project is a sample MERN App which will run on kubernetes :)
-The tool `act` is used as we have used a local kubernetes cluster!
+This is a simple project on React and GoFr framework for Zopsmart Assignment Submission.